1. Introduction

 • You need complete control over the authentication flow

-• You want to implement custom session management
+• You want to implement custom session/token management

 • You’re building a new authentication system from scratch